 In conclusion, you just need to drag and drop on the disk map to shrink an existing data partition to get some free Unallocated space, and then extend system C: drive without doing anything else.

 NIUBI Partition Editor is only program that integrated Roll-Back technology to ensure 100% data safety.
 It automatically roll back the server to the status before resizing in ONE second, if any software error or hardware issue such as power failure occur during resizing.
 So I always recommend this tool to resize Windows server partitions.

 You can only extend a drive by shrinking other partition on the same disk, no partitioning software has the ablity to resize partitions between two physical hard disks.

-When Windows 2003 Server is running out of space, you'd better resize partition to extend C drive, as low free disk space may cause system reboot or crash, and you cannot install updates or applications.
+When Windows 2003 Server is running out of space, you'd better resize partition to extend C drive ASAP, because low free disk space may cause system reboot or crash, and you cannot install updates or applications.